-For the 3d animated short Fish for Life I did the character design of the protagonist Manolin.
+For the 3d animated short Fish for Life, I did the character design of the protagonist Manolin.

-The 67-year-old Norwegian is a loner, proud and self-assured, yet live a solitary life.
+The 67-year-old Norwegian is a loner, proud and self-assured, yet lives a solitary life.
 Manolin loves the sea and hard work.
 He is a fighter, there are no obstacles for him he can’t overcome.
 Manolin often hits his head against the wall.
 His irrepressible energy can also mislead him and with his selfish, aggressive behavior he does not make it easy for others to get in touch with him.

-His colors are a dark turquoise and a dull yellow.
+His colors are dark turquoise and dull yellow.
 Turquoise is the color of perseverance and concentrated tension.
 It stands for independence and self-assertion, but also for selfishness and idealism.
 The color depicts Manolin’s distance from his fellow human beings – he is independent of the compassion of others and carries a feeling of emptiness.
 Yellow stands for an alert mind, for a lightness that is already dulled in Manolin.
 The color indicates a willingness to change.
-Connected with yellow is the new, the modern, the future.
+Connected with yellow is the new, the modern, and the future.
 Stranded, the color yellow outweighs, as he loses his hat like rubber boots in the storm.